Looking Back at the National Center on Sexual Exploitation's Roots

 Our decades’ long battle against pornography, has also shown us that like the tobacco industry, the pornography industry has created a public health crisis.
 However, despite tobacco’s former widespread use and acceptance in American culture, once its harms became apparent, society took action and adopted dramatic new policies to limit the harmful effects of smoking.
 Similarly we believe that people need to be protected from pornography exposure and made aware of the risks associated with its use.

 For these reasons, NCOSE has worked hard to become the leading national organization shining a light on the links between all forms of sexual exploitation and on the public health crisis of pornography.
-Our work falls under three broad headings: 1) policy activism to combat corporate and governmental policies that foster sexual exploitation, 2) public education and engagement, and 3) spurring united action by leading the international Coalition of End Sexual Exploitation.
+Our work falls under three broad headings: 1) policy activism to combat corporate and governmental policies that foster sexual exploitation, 2) public education and engagement, and 3) spurring united action by leading the international Coalition to End Sexual Exploitation.

 NCOSE’s tactics include grassroots mobilization, thoughtfully designed social media campaigns which give a voice to the concerns of individuals and allied organizations, an aggressive communications strategy, hosting symposia, legislative briefings, and press conferences that give a national stage to our issues, and the development of data rich resources that add heft to our intellectual arguments.

 With this potent formula, NCOSE has succeeded in pushing back against the sinister forces of sexual exploitation that have shrouded our country in darkness.
 NCOSE’s successes are a beacon of hope to all those who felt voiceless and powerless to confront the destructive impacts of sexual exploitation on their lives.

 What are these victories that have sparked the hopes of so many?
 While everyone has their own personal favorite, some of our significant achievements include:

 - The hotel industry’s removal of on-demand pornography from the television offerings in guest rooms;